orix-software/orix-software.github.io/docs/kernel/primitives/xvalues.md

     BRK_TELEMON  $2D ; XVALUES

+    ; A and Y contains a ptr of free malloc table

     rts
 ```

 ## Get Busy malloc table

 X = KERNEL_XVALUES_BUSY_MALLOC_TABLE

 KERNEL_XVALUES_FREE_MALLOC_TABLE = $07

 Returns in A and Y a copy of busy malloc table.
 This ptr must be free when the buffer is useless